 I met with Dr. Binning (functional medicine) earlier this week to go over my urine (Organic Acids Test) results.
 I was excited to go over these results, as this is the final piece required to determine move forward steps on my treatment – on my way to better health – mainly increased energy, not feeling so fatigued and the sense of having to nap 2x per day – like I don’t have one foot half in the grave.

-In this blog, we’ll go over my results – as best as I can recall them from my appointment with Dr. Binning.
+In this blog, we’ll go over my results from my appointment with Dr. Binning.
 I find the way the body works – ridiculously fascinating – it’s a marvel!
 I’m always eager to get to my appointments so I can really get to the root cause of what’s going on with my body and better understand what I need to do to feel like the old Tina again!

-Let’s begin shall we?!?!
-This gets very technical and medically – just a heads up.
+This gets very technical and medically, just a heads up.

-This first page of my results talks about energy production – that is – how do I get energy from carbohydrates, fats and the actual energy producing cycle (citric acid cycle or krebs cycle)?
+This first page of my results talks about energy production, that is, how do I get energy from carbohydrates, fats and the actual energy producing cycle (citric acid cycle or the krebs cycle)?